suraj-maurya/anedya-example-nodered/Anedya IoT Dashboard/README.md

      You can adjust the rest of the settings according to your needs.
 8. Render will start deploying the most recent commit and provide you with a public URL.

-## Integration with Hardware

-Connect your DHT sensor and relay module according to the examples provided in the following repositories:
+## How to Submit Real-Time Data to Anedya and Control Home Appliances

+Follow the examples below to submit live data and achieve smart control:

 - [Basic Home Automation with NodeMCU](https://github.com/anedyaio/anedya-example-nodemcu/tree/main/basic-home-automation)
 - [Basic Home Automation with Pico](https://github.com/anedyaio/anedya-example-pico/tree/main/Thonny/basic-home-automation/pico)

-Upload the provided sketch from the repository to read sensor data and control devices.
-Please follow the detailed instructions in the README.

 ## License

 This project is licensed under the [MIT License](https://github.com/suraj-maurya/anedya-example-nodered/blob/main/LICENSE).

->[!TIP]
+> [!TIP]
-> For more information, visit [anedya.io](https://anedya.io/?utm_source=github&utm_medium=link&utm_campaign=github-examples&utm_content=anedya-nodered)
+> For more information, visit [anedya.io](https://anedya.io/?utm_source=github&utm_medium=link&utm_campaign=github-examples&utm_content=anedya-nodered).